With summer winding down in Wausau, now is a great time to get a head start on air conditioner maintenance.

 How to Clean Your Outside AC Unit

-Choose a warm day to clean your air conditioner.
+Select a temperate day to clean your air conditioner.
 At least 60 degrees Fahrenheit (20 degrees Celsius) is best.
-That way, you can check the unit once you’ve cleaned it.
+That way, you can run your equipment once you’ve cleaned it.

 - Wet-dry vacuum and hose with a soft brush attachment